top of page

 Medium-size venues were booked, a demo was made, Casablanca passed and dropped the band.
 That was pretty much the end of the band as it was.
 Eric continued on through the next several decades with different band configurations, releasing I’ll Get You Rockin' in the ’80s.
 Mark formed Rosie and eventually went to play guitar for Bob Seger, (audition courtesy of of old friends Don Brewer and Craig Frost).
 Eric and Mark reunited in the late ’80s to play live dates and record Mongolians with Freddie Salem and Kevin Valentine.
 Eric, Mark, and Glen reunited in 1994 to record The Godz Greatest Hits Live, with Eric Mauk replacing Bob Hill.
 Mark once again reunited with the band in 2004 to perform at the Arrow Rock Festival in Sweden.

 Glen passed away in 2019, as well as Eric (2019).
 Bob Hill lives in Texas in an undisclosed location.
-Mark reunites with Rosie now and then and still tours with Bob Seger.
+Mark reunites with Rosie now and then, still tours with Bob Seger, and is currently touring with Grand Funk Railroad.

 That brings us to The Godz - Resurrected